komalkish/Final_Project/README.md

 # Analysis

 ## Machine Learning Model -
+We started with understanding Life Expectancy and learned the factors affecting it.
+We further visualized the affecting parameters and correlated them to derive inferences.
+Finally, we covered the Linear Regression and implemented it to predict Life expectancy.
+One can extend their life span by adopting a healthy lifestyle, proper education, and getting vaccinated.
+Of course, Demographic location plays an important role.
+In our analysis, we found that people living in Europe have a higher lifespan than other continents.
+A country’s GDP and Income composition affect Life Expectancy more broadly.
+Some parameters like pollution and environmental index have been missing in this analysis and are expected to be highly related to Life Expectancy.

 ## Database - To be updated as we move along with the project

 Google Slides